Nitrous oxide (Laughing Gas)

 Nitrous oxide can help make your child feel comfortable!

 At South Mississippi Smiles we are dedicated to helping your child maintain a healthy smile.
+All services are provided by MS licensed general dentists.
 To schedule an appointment for your child with one of our family dentists or to learn more about sedation dentistry, please click HERE.